 My meat I keep on the left side of the grill so it is not on top of the charcoal but away from the heat source.

 In this way I can keep my temperature as high or low as I want it.
 Higher is adding more charcoal and open the air vents.
 Lower is using less charcoal and keep the air vents more closed.

-It took me a while to figure out how much charcoal to start with.
+It took me a while to figure out how much charcoal I put in one of my charcoal starters to start with.
 I used to much and the grill got way to hot for smoking on a low temperature.
 I needed a long time before it was cooled of and on the temperature I like to smoke.
 (225 Fahrenheit>).

-After this initial learning curve I am pretty good ad guessing how much I need for the pounds of meat I am smoking that day.
+After this initial learning curve I am pretty good at guessing how much I need for the pounds of meat I am smoking that day.